-Investment Office Staff (continued) Duestine Responsible Bonout Courtout Гиомическа Program Party Report Content Frequency Risk Management (continued) Investment Risk and Performance 17.
+Investment Office Staff (continued) Program Responsible Party Report Content Frequency Risk Management (continued) Investment Risk and Performance 16.
 Scenario Analysis - Staff will review the impact on total risk and tracking error of proposed new strategies or shifts in existing investments.
 The risk analysis will be performed at the asset class and total fund levels.
-No less than annually Leverage Investment Risk and Performance 18.
+No less than annually Leverage Investment Risk and Performance 17.
 Staff shall report recent estimates by asset class on recourse debt, non-recourse debt, and notional leverage.
 Leverage for the Currency, Credit Enhancement, and Securities Lending Programs shall be reported separately from asset class leverage.
-No less than annually Staff shall report the amount of debt previously classified as recourse that CalPERS paid in the prior year.
-No less than annually Divestment Investment Compliance & Operational Risk 20.
+No less than annually 18.
+Staff shall report the amount of debt previously classified as recourse that CalPERS paid in the prior year.
+No less than annually Divestment Investment Compliance & Operational Risk 19.
 Staff shall report to the Committee on (a) compliance activities undertaken pursuant to statutory divestment mandates from the state legislature, as applicable, and (b) any corresponding divestment decisions that may be required.
-No less than annually 21.
-Staff shall prepare and submit to the Committee any divestment activity reports required by statute to be submitted to the California Legislature ( e.g. , Iran, Sudan etc.).
-No less than annually Opportunistic All Programs 22.
-Staff shall report on program investments, returns, risks, and activity.
-No less than annually Terminated Agency Pool Trust Level Portfolio Management 23.
+20. Staff shall prepare and submit to the Committee any divestment activity reports required by statute to be No less than annually No less than annually Trust Level submitted to the Ćalifornia Legislature (e.g. , Iran, Sudan etc.).
+21. Staff shall report on program investments, returns, No less than Opportunistic Portfolio Management risks, and activity. annually Terminated Agency Pool Trust Level Portfolio Management 22.
 Staff shall report the current market value of assets and an analysis of the adequacy of the current program allocation to meet the forecasted benefit payment cash flows based on available data from CalPERS actuarial staff.
-No less than annually Investment Manager Engagement Programs Investment Manager Engagement Programs 24.
+No less than annually Investment Manager Engagement Programs Investment Manager Engagement Programs 23.
 Staff shall document CalPERS Total Fund investment presence in California via a comprehensive examination of CalPERS California-based investments across asset classes and the resulting ancillary benefits from these investments.
 The report will assess local jobs created or supported, investments in communities of interest such as low- to moderate-income communities, areas with high unemployment, and rural communities, and the broader economic impacts resulting from CalPERS investments statewide.
 No less than annually

-General Pension Consultant Program Report Content Frequency Consultant shall report on the effectiveness of the Risk Management and Asset Allocation Programs, as well as use of benchmarks relative to the Policy.
-No less than annually Total Fund Consultant shall monitor, evaluate, and report on the performance of the programs (relative to the benchmarks and other applicable CalPERS policies) within this Policy, including the: No less than annually Global Derivatives & Counterparty Risk Consultant shall report the performance of portfolios to ensure that any derivative use does not have a long-term harmful effect on the portfolio.
+General Pension Consultant Program Report Content Frequence Consultant shall report on the effectiveness of the Risk Management and Asset Allocation Programs, as well as use of benchmarks relative to the Policy.
+No less than annually Total Fund Consultant shall monitor, evaluate, and report on the performance of the programs (relative to the benchmarks and other applicable CalPERS policies) within this Policy, including the: a.
+Liquidity program b.
+Low Duration Fixed Income program c.
+Securities Lending program d.
+Opportunistic program No less than annually Global Derivatives & Counterparty Risk Consultant shall report the performance of portfolios to ensure that any derivative use does not have a long-term harmful effect on the portfolio.
 No less than annually Divestment 4.
 Consultant shall present to the Committee a comprehensive review and analysis of divestment activities to date.
-No less than annually Governance and Sustainability 5.
-The Consultant shall monitor, evaluate, and report on the progress of the CalPERS Governance and Sustainability Strategy for applicable programs, corresponding with the Annual Program No less than annually Strategy Review process.
+No less than annually Governance and Sustainability Strategy 5.
+The Consultant shall monitor, evaluate, and report on the progress of the CalPERS Governance and Sustainability Strategy for applicable programs, corresponding with the Annual Program Review process.
+No less than annually